maya-bee/slugville/_posts/2023-02-24-motivation.md

 For a lot of people, motivation is the guiding light in the dark.
 But for me, for a person who is forever burnt out and exhausted, it's a distraction from what I need to do.
 It's an unreliable force that never comes around, something that will abandon you when you most need it.

 To me, motivation is a broken promise.
 So, to answer my question from the beginning, it's not motivation that keeps me coming back to my project.
 It's my own passion.

+## Closing remarks

+I'm not sure why I wrote this.
+I guess I just felt motivated to do it.